 Gamification has become a lionized concept in the world of business.
 The process of Gamification includes taking something that already exists in the open space and integrating the mechanics of a game to foster participation, increase engagement and loyalty of its users/customers.
-The techniques could be applied to a website, an enterprise application, an online community or an already established business to further increase its reachability and/or generate new audience.
+The techniques could be applied to a website, an enterprise application, an online community, or an already established business to further increase its reachability and/or generate a new audience.
 Not just that, there are many benefits of Gamification in education as well.
 It provides a whole new platform of learning to its users.

 Gamification is often mistaken as gaming but the two are totally different concepts.
 Gamification is only about using the interactive platform, which includes interaction and fun to engage more and more people.
 It is done to create a ‘Game like Experience’ to gather more audience.
 Gamification has provided a lot of benefits for students in the process of learning.
 The top 10 benefits of Gamification in education are as followed:

 The Gamification in education can help to create exciting and educational content that can help learners to gain quality knowledge and education.
 Tools like role-play and competitive elements add an immersive angle to learning which fosters a holistic growth of the learner’s mind.

 Just like games are addictive, Gamification helps to create an environment which is so addictive and engaging that it brings a natural desire to learn more and more, since the user is so actively engaged in the process.

 With its virtual platform and engaging tools and applications, it allows the learners to see the real-world applications and problems and how to exploit them to their fullest potential.
 There are many simulation games specifically designed to give the young minds the idea of real life situations in a fun-learning environment and is considered as one of the most alluring benefits of Gamification in education.

 Gamification allows employees, learners and students to work in the real-time and derive measurable and meaningful targets that can help them plan their daily schedules for improving them constantly.